JuliaAudio/PortAudio.jl/README.md

 ----------

-In addition to the basic `play` function you can create more complex networks of `AudioNode`s in a render chain.
-In fact, when using the basic `play` to play an Array, behind the scenes an instance of the `ArrayPlayer` type is created and added to the master `AudioMixer` inputs.
+In addition to the basic `play` function you can create more complex networks of AudioNodes in a render chain.
+In fact, when using the basic `play` to play an Array, behind the scenes an instance of the ArrayPlayer type is created and added to the master AudioMixer inputs.

 To explictly do the same as above: